Brexit: Immigration

+Law and Security

 Under the European Union (Withdrawal) Act 2018, EU laws will no longer have supremacy over British laws after Brexit.
 To maintain continuity, the Act converts EU law into British law as "retained EU law".
 After Brexit, the British parliament (and the devolved legislatures) can decide which elements of that law to keep, amend or repeal.
 Furthermore, British courts will no longer be bound by the judgments of the EU Court of Justice after Brexit.